Ian Russell (soccer): Coaching

 On February 17, 2021, Toronto FC announced that Russell would be joining the team as an assistant coach.

 On January 3, 2023, San Jose announced that Russell would return as an assistant coach under the new technical staff of head coach Luchi Gonzalez.
+When the team parted ways with head coach Gonzalez on June 24, 2024, Russell was once again named as interim head coach of the San Jose Earthquakes.
+Bruce Arena was hired over the offseason.